 This page is divided into to sections.
-The first section contains general information about Uk and the secound part contains information about all the cities I have been to.
+The first section contains general information about UK, like history, description of culture, currency, visa, ravel to and in the country and crime / safety.
+The second part contains information about all the cities I have been to.

 General information about UK